 Am I feeling grinchy?
 Not exactly, but I’m not filled with Christmas cheer either.
 I’m just blah, and as we’ve explained in past posts, feeling nothing actually feels pretty bad.

-Honestly, I feel really guilty about feeling blah this time of year.
-I feel bad that I haven’t lived every holiday moment to the fullest.
-I feel sad that I let one of my favorite times of year pass me by.
-I feel worried that I’ve disappointed WYG’s grief friends by not being on top of my holiday grief support game.
+Honestly, I feel guilty about feeling blah this time of year.
+I feel bad that I haven’t lived every holiday moment to the fullest, and I feel sad to let one of my favorite times of year pass me by.
 And, more than anything, I feel ashamed that I haven’t given my kids the best holiday season ever!
 Because every holiday season needs to be the best one ever!